Talcum Powder & Ovarian Cancer

 Did Johnson & Johnson’s talc products cause my cancer?

 While there is a link between Johnson & Johnson’s talcum powder products and ovarian cancer, there is still more research needed to understand the exact cause.
-What is known is that particles of talc have been discovered in tumors removed from the ovaries and nearby areas of the body, indicating that the particles could have played a role in the development of the cancer.
+What we do know is that particles of talc have been discovered in tumors removed from the ovaries and nearby areas of the body, indicating that the particles could have played a role in the development of the cancer.